On Multiangle Discrete Fractional Periodic Transforms: Abstract

 \section{Abstract}

-The efficiently computed multiangle centered discrete fractional Fourier transform (MA-CDFRFT) \cite{vargas2005multiangle} has proven as a useful tool for time-frequency analysis; however, its scope is limited to the \textit{centered} discrete fractional Fourier transform \mbox{(CDFRFT)}.
-Meanwhile, extensive research on the \textit{standard} DFRFT has lead to a better understanding of this transform as well as numerous possible choices for eigenvectors for implementation.
-In this letter we present a simple adaptation of the MA-CDFRFT which allows us to efficiently compute its standard counterpart, which we call the multiangle DFRFT (MA-DFRFT).
-Furthermore, we formalize the symmetries inherent to the MA-CDFRFT and MA-DFRFT to halve the number of FFTs needed to compute these transforms, paving the way for applications in resource constrained environments.
+The efficient multiangle centered discrete fractional Fourier transform (MA-CDFRFT) \cite{vargas2005multiangle} has proven to be a useful tool for time-frequency analysis; in this paper, we generalize the MA-CDFRFT to general $M$-periodic transforms, which, among others, include the \textit{standard} discrete Fourier, discrete sine, discrete cosine, Hadamard and discrete Hartley transform.
+Furthermore, we exploit the symmetries inherent to the MA-CDFRFT and our novel multiangle standard discrete fractional Fourier transform (MA-DFRFT) to halve the number of FFTs needed to compute these transforms, which paves the way for applications in resource-constrained environments.